 TGaz Editor: Change the second paragraph of Cl.
 11.22.6.1.2 as shown below:

-The initiating STA in Figure 11-35a (ISTA Scheduled Concurrent FTM Sessions), establishes sessions with responding STA 1 and responding STA 2 on different channels.
-Scheduling of each availability window instance is determined by the timing of the previous measurement instance with that RSTA.
-The timing constraint may be different among RSTAs.
-The RSTAs remain ready within the complete availability window instance for the ISTA to initiate a measurement instance.
+The initiating STA in Figure 11-35a (non-TB ranging concurrent FTM sessions), establishes sessions with RSTA 1 and RSTA 2 on different channels.
+Scheduling of each availability window instance is determined by the timing of the previous measurement instance with the corresponding RSTA.
+The constraints for an ISTA to initiate the non-TB ranging measurement exchange with each RSTA may be different.
+The RSTAs shall remain available within the entire availability window instance for the ISTA to initiate the non-TB ranging measurement exchange.